 3. For new partners involved in the reconstruction of Afghanistan, what do you think they could learn by Nancy Dupree’s example?

-I have a tasty early dinner of coq au van (chicken with bacon and mushrooms) at the Gandamack and retire to my room to write, transfer my footage to my hard drives and prepare for the next day.
+I have an early dinner of coq au van (chicken with bacon and mushrooms) at the Gandamack Lodge and retire to my room to write, transfer my footage to my hard drives to prepare for the next day.
+Lights out at 11pm.